prathmj/starter-bundle/README.md

 ### Testing
 Creatives can be tested locally in local development mode to verify: correct design & visual content, silo data and events firing properly.
-If you have access to an SBC, you can test an end to end experience by registering your sbc and trafficking your creative through the ad server.
+If you have access to a Link SBC, you can test an end to end experience by registering your sbc and trafficking your creative through the ad server.
-**Note: Even with an SBC its recommended that you test on an actual Link to ensure proper serving, displaying and optimization of your creative in a production environment.**
+**Note: Even with an SBC its recommended that you test on an actual Link to ensure proper serving, displaying and optimization of your creative in a street environment.**

-### Approved Animation Support
+### Supported HTML5 Animation Operations
 | Animation        | Status           | Notes  |
 | ------------- |:-------------:| -----:|
 | Fade-In      | ✅ | Simple opacity manipulation. |